Office: Science Building 334

 Crites, Rachel.
 2017-present.
 “Are Praomys rostratus from Guinea and Sierra Leone different species?” (presented at the Lima Undergraduate Research Forum).

 Weller, Amanda.
 2017-present.
-“Systematics and ecology of the brush-tailed mice, Calomyscus, based on Cytb and Rbp3” (presented at the American Society of Mammalogists meeting in Manhattan, Kansas, and the Lima Undergraduate Research Forum).
+“Systematics and ecology of the brush-tailed mice, Calomyscus, based on Cytb and Rbp3” (presented at the American Society of Mammalogists meeting in Manhattan, Kansas, the Denman Research Forum, and the Lima Undergraduate Research Forum).

 Past Undergraduate Research Projects